Mastectomy and breast reconstruction - what to ask your doctor

 - Will I have swelling in my arm?

 - Will I be able to do the work and sports activities that I want to?

-- For which of my medical problems (such as diabetes, heart disease, or high blood pressure) do I need to see my primary care provider before my surgery?
+- For which of my medical problems (such as diabetes, heart disease, or high blood pressure) do I need to see my primary care or other provider before my surgery?